-Angiodysplasia of the colon occurs when blood vessels in the colon (large intestine) enlarge.
-They may become fragile and result in occasional bleeding in the gastrointestinal (GI) tract.
+Angiodysplasia of the colon is when blood vessels in the colon (large intestine) enlarge.
+They may become weak and result in bleeding in the digestive system.

-Your doctor will ask about your symptoms and medical history.
+The doctor will ask about your symptoms and health history.
 A physical exam will be done.

-There are no current guidelines to prevent angiodysplasia of the colon.
+There are no current guidelines to prevent this problem.

 American Geriatrics Society Foundation for Health in Aging

 National Institute of Diabetes and Digestive and Kidney Diseases